-- Change in skin colour, ranging from pink to red and even purple
+- changes in skin colour, ranging from pink to red and even purple

 Australians and sunburn

 On a summer’s day in Australia, sunburn can occur in as little as 15 minutes.
 All types of sunburn, whether serious or mild, can cause permanent and irreversible skin damage.
 This could lay the groundwork for skin cancers to develop.
 Further sunburn only increases your risk of skin cancer.
-Over 1,800 Australians die from skin cancer each year.
+Around 2,000 Australians die from skin cancer each year.

 Males are more likely to get sunburnt than females, because they spend more time outside during peak UV times and are less likely to use sunscreen.